akihironitta/akihironitta/README.md

 ## 👨‍🎓 About me
 - CS MSc student with a focus on machine learning
-- Member of the [PyTorch Lightning](https://pytorchlightning.ai/) team as a core contributor to [PyTorch Lightning Bolts](https://pytorchlightning.ai/bolts)
+- Member of the [PyTorch Lightning](https://pytorchlightning.ai/) team

-## 🤗 Interests
-- Making contributions to ML/DL OSS projects in [PyTorch Ecosystem](https://pytorch.org/ecosystem/) - [PyTorch](https://github.com/pytorch/pytorch), [NumPyro](https://github.com/pyro-ppl/numpyro), [Pyro](https://github.com/pyro-ppl/pyro), [Optuna](https://github.com/optuna/optuna), [Detectron2](https://github.com/facebookresearch/detectron2), ...
-- Both theoretical and practical sides of:
-  - 🤖 machine learning,
-  - 📈 Bayesian statistics and
-  - 💻 computer science in general.

 ## 🤝 Contact
 - Twitter: [@aki_bayes](https://twitter.com/aki_bayes)